Rick00Kim/kururu-blog/content/about/index.en.md

 I'm interested in new IT technology and I am very experimental

-Then, I am current working for devops engineer in Korea
+And I am current working for devops engineer in Korea

 I mainly devleop Game Server(Realtime) using cloud systems (AWS, GCP), estimate and save cost of cloud system